xavmarch13/lattirust_estimator.io/content/docs/Lattice reduction/_index.md

 * Costing BKZ as a whole is complicated because we do not know how many tours we will have to run, which means we don't really know in advance the number of SVP-Oracle calls we will have to make.
 Furthermore, many improvements on plain BKZ have been made when some techniques are used as a subroutine for the oracle (for example extreme pruning in the context of enumeration), which makes security estimates done via lattice reduction very sensitive to many factors.
 Also, local preprocessing techniques have been introduced as part of the algorithm in a variant of BKZ known as progressive BKZ.
 To make our tool comparable to the lattice estimator by {{< cite "cryptoeprint:2015/046" >}}, we will follow the same simplifying assumption and consider a consistent 8 tours of BKZ.
 This makes sense following experimental results that showed that most progress is made in the 7-9 first tours.
 We will then use:
 $$cost = \tau \cdot d \cdot T_{SVP}$$ where
-1. the number of tours we do $\tau$ is considered to be 8.
+1. the number of BKZ tours we do $\tau$ is considered to be 8.
 2. The number of times the SVP oracle is called per tour, which is about the dimension of the lattice d
 3. The cost of the SVP oracle is $T_{SVP}$

 ## Refinements

+A good history of the refinements that have been made about BKZ runtime and the way we assume security in problems based on lattice reduction can be found in {{< cite "albrecht2021lattice" >}}.
+Indeed, it appears some of our assumptions are not entirelly true, especially GSA.
+In the estimator, most refinements are either directly modelled into a new simulator for the GSA shape or through adjusted cost models of SVP oracles.
+The way we cost BKZ as a whole stays the same.

 ### The first GSA lie